itinance/react-native-fs/README.md

 Copies the file at `filepath` in the Android app's assets folder and copies it to the given `destPath ` path.

 Note: Android only.
+Will overwrite destPath if it already exists.

+### `copyFileRes(filename: string, destPath: string): Promise<void>`

+Copies the file at `filepath` in the Android app's res folder and copies it to the given `destPath ` path.

-Will overwrite destPath if it already exists
+Note: Android only.
+Will overwrite destPath if it already exists.

 ### `copyAssetsFileIOS(imageUri: string, destPath: string, width: number, height: number, scale : number = 1.0, compression : number = 1.0, resizeMode : string = 'contain'  ): Promise<string>`